rcallery/lrc/README.md

 ## lrc.py

-Relies on these files in C:/
+Have these files in `C:/`
 - lrc.py
+- pellet.exe
 - correct.wav
 - incorrect.wav
-- pellet.exe

 Add these lines at the top of your .py script: